canonical/microceph/docs/index.rst

 well as home labs and single workstations.

-MicroCeph is focused on providing a modern deployment and management experience to traditional Ceph cluster administrators as well as software storage developers.
+MicroCeph is focused on providing a modern deployment and management experience to traditional Ceph administrators and software storage developers.

 ---------